Content Search in Office 365

 To use a search condition, add the Message kind condition and use the value

-Note that conditions are logically connected to the keyword query by the AND operator.
+Conditions are logically connected to the keyword query by the AND operator.
 That means an item must match both the keyword query and the search condition to be returned in the search results.
 For more information, see the "Guidelines for using conditions" section in Keyword queries and search conditions for Content Search.

 Searching inactive mailboxes